ubilab-ss21/escape-room---light-code/README.md

 Right now, the digits in the sequence are in the range [0-6].

 There are three setups:
 - **puzzle_logic.py**       : Uses preset config files to solve a preset code found in the config file.
-Works only with display.
+Works only with the display.
-- **puzzle_code_with_light.py**       : Uses preset config files to solve a preset code found in the config file.
-Works only with display and animated light sequence.
+- **puzzle_code_with_light.py**       : Uses preset config files to define a preset code found in the config file.
+Works with the display and the animated light sequence.
-- **puzzle_randomized_code_with_light.py**       : Uses preset config files to solve a preset code found in the config file.
-Works only with display and animated light sequence.
+- **puzzle_randomized_code_with_light.py**       : Uses preset config files to determine a random code generated using a petri net.
+Works only with  the display and the animated light sequence.

 Instructions